sin-boo/blender_VT/README.md

 # blender\_VT

 **blender\_VT** is a Blender addon designed for VTubers who want more freedom than traditional VTuber software provides.
+Test may or may not work

 ![Preview Image](https://github.com/sin-boo/blender_VT/blob/e758658a9f19a8a6d1adc01df531e9a9783b3693/im%20just%20good.PNG)